dickansj/MasterYourPPE/content/home/vision.md

 align = "center"

 title = "Vision"
-subtitle = "To develop and distribute **easily scalable PPE designs** and simple safe-usage guidelines for the public in order to **protect and educate** the community"
+subtitle = "To develop and distribute **easily scalable PPE designs** and simple safe-usage guidelines for the public in order to **protect and educate** the community."

 # Showcase personal skills or business features.
 #